agvillamizar/technical-blog/README.md

 # technical-blog

-Code samples for the technical blog https://agvillamizar.com.
+Code samples for the [technical blog](https://agvillamizar.com).

 Stories about architecture, programming topics, tutorials, tips and tricks, and so on.